kanishka-linux/reminiscence/README.md

 Users first have to create directory from web interface.

-**Note:** '/' and '&' are not allowed as characters in directory name.
+**Note:** Currently '/' and '&' (along with few other special characters) are not allowed as characters in directory name.
+If users are facing problem when accessing directory, then they are advised to rename directory and remove special characters.

 ![reminiscence](/Images/default.png)